egueler/cupid-artifact-eval/README.md

 <img src="imgs/table_3.png" width="350"/>

 Note that this table will not be identical as some runs on `md5sum` are unfortunately corrupt and it would take some time to find the bug and rerun the experiment.
-Although the general tendency of the `md5sum` evaluation still reflects the data shown in the paper, the data point of `EnFuzz-Q` with `md5sum` could not be restored.
+Although the general tendency of the `md5sum` evaluation still reflects the data shown in the paper (i.e., `EnFuzz` < `Cupid`), the data point of `EnFuzz-Q` with `md5sum` could not be restored.
 This is the only data point affected by this.
+As shown by the other binaries, the combination of `EnFuzz-Q` does indeed generally work.

 # Appendix